genes3e7/mousehunt-autobot-genes-custom-edition/README.md

 ## Other details
 - Change Log: [Here](./changelog.md)
 - Script should be able to autoupdate.
-I have already tested once from v1.0.0 to v1.0.1
 - Updates I will do
 I will only update new weapons, base, charms and rift algorithm variables to include newer rift traps

+## Donation
+- Consider treating me a cup of coffee if you like what I am doing.
+  - Donation links at the sponsor this project section